kalrog-dev/scrimba-travel-journal/README.md

 # Scrimba, Learn React - Travel Journal Solo Project
-This is my solution to a solo project that is a part of the Learn React course at Scrimba.
+This is my solution to the Travel Journal solo project that is part of the [Learn React](https://scrimba.com/learn/learnreact) course at Scrimba.

 Live URL: